-As Michigan State University advances knowledge and transforms lives through innovative academic programs, research, and outreach, the university is recognized internationally as a top research university and a leader in international engagement.
+Michigan State University has been advancing the common good with uncommon will for more than 160 years, pushing the boundaries of discovery and forging enduring partnerships to solve the most pressing global challenges.
+With innovative academic programs, research, and outreach, MSU is recognized internationally as a top research university and a leader in international engagement.

 - MSU is a member of the prestigious Association of American Universities, a group of only 60 U.S. and two Canadian universities widely regarded as among the top research-intensive institutions in North America.

 - MSU is one of the top 80 universities in the world, according to the Times Higher Education World Reputation Rankings 2017.

 - Times Higher Education ranks MSU No. 83 in its World University Rankings 2018, an 18-place improvement over 2016.
 The ranking puts Michigan State in the top 8 percent of 1,102 universities assessed around the world.

 - MSU ranks in the top 8 percent of universities in the United States, according to the latest annual assessment from the Wall Street Journal and Times Higher Education’s Higher Education College Ranking 2018.
 MSU came in at #80 out of 1,054 institutions.

 - MSU ranks 81st in the 2018 U.S. News & World Report Best Global Universities rankings, which analyzes 1,250 universities.
 That puts Michigan State in the top 6.5 percent of all universities ranked.